Ibets/project-JARKOMLAN/eBGP/README.md

-# README: eBGP and iBGP Implementation with Mininet
+# eBGP and iBGP Implementation with Mininet

 ## Project Description
 This project aims to build a network topology involving the implementation of **iBGP (Internal BGP)** and **eBGP (External BGP)** protocols on multiple routers connected within a network using Mininet.
 The topology consists of three Autonomous Systems (**AS**):